Skip to content

 Sources profile:This story draws on neutral-leaning sources

-Chinese Foreign Ministry spokesman Guo Jiakun called the US blockade 'dangerous and irresponsible' on 13 April and said it 'will only exacerbate tensions and undermine the already fragile ceasefire agreement.'
-A second statement on 14 April repeated the language.
-Between the two statements, Chinese-owned, US-sanctioned tankers Rich Starry and Elpis transited Hormuz under CENTCOM's non-Iranian-port carve-out without incident.
-China has filed no formal sanctions challenge.
-Beijing's annual oil imports from Iran are roughly 15 per cent of total crude purchases.
+Chinese Foreign Ministry spokesman Guo Jiakun called the US Hormuz blockade 'dangerous and irresponsible' on 13 April and repeated the language on 14 April.
+Between those 2 statements, US-sanctioned Chinese tankers Rich Starry and Elpis transited Hormuz under CENTCOM's non-Iranian-port carve-out.

 Sources profile:This story draws on centre-left-leaning sources from Philippines